Urinary tract pain constantly. Causes of bladder pain in women

 Diseases that may cause pain

-• bladder disease;
+• bladder diseases;

 • inflammation of the ureter;